Oceanduck/Oceanduck.github.io/_pages/adsec_workshop.md

 1. You will need VMware Desktop Hypervisor (Earlier called VMWare Workstation) on your system.
 VMWare Workstation is free for personal use and is available at [VMWare Desktop Hypervisor](https://www.vmware.com/products/desktop-hypervisor.html).
 While the installation is not complex, Broadcom does provides a guide for installing the software [VMware Desktop Hypervisor installation Guide](https://knowledge.broadcom.com/external/article/344595/downloading-and-installing-vmware-workst.html) if needed.

-2. You will need the adsecvm zip file downloaded from [ADSEC VM](https://1drv.ms/f/s!AkACbEfrdduxgvZc-gMnQx2oULx4AQ?e=azV9tt)
+2. You will need the adsecvm virtual machine, it can be downloaded from [adsecvm](https://1drv.ms/f/s!AkACbEfrdduxgvZc-gMnQx2oULx4AQ?e=azV9tt)

 3. You will need Windows Operating system media.
-This can be downloaded from the Microsoft evaluation Center, Microsoft Server software is available for free evaluation for a period of 180days and Clients for 90days, enough time for us to work through these labs.
+This can be downloaded from the Microsoft evaluation Center, Microsoft Server software is available for free evaluation for a period of 180days and Clients for 180 days, enough time for us to work through these labs.
 Windows 2019 Server ISO image can be downloaded from [Windows 2019 ISO](https://info.microsoft.com/ww-landing-windows-server-2019.html).
 Once the ISO image has been downloaded you can move to the next steps of installing the Operating System.

-4. Windows 11 ISO image for the client system, this can be downloaded from [Windows 11 ISO](https://www.microsoft.com/software-download/windows11)

 ### Linux Virtual Machine adsecvm

-Download the Virtual machine OVA file from the link  [ADSEC VM](https://1drv.ms/f/s!AkACbEfrdduxgvZc-gMnQx2oULx4AQ?e=azV9tt)
+Download the Virtual machine OVA file from the link [adsecvm](https://1drv.ms/f/s!AkACbEfrdduxgvZc-gMnQx2oULx4AQ?e=azV9tt).
-Extract the files and deploy the OVF.

 ###  dc1